-Diagnostic imaging facilities managed or owned by HMCA provide diagnostic imaging services to patients referred by physicians.
+Diagnostic imaging facilities managed by HMCA provide diagnostic imaging services to patients referred by physicians.
 The facilities are operated in a manner which eliminates the admission and other administrative inconveniences of in-hospital diagnostic imaging services.
 Imaging services are performed in an outpatient setting by trained medical technologists under the direction of physicians.
 Following diagnostic procedures, the images are reviewed by the interpreting physicians who prepare reports of these tests and their findings.
-Reports for the New York facilities are transcribed by HMCA personnel and reports for the Florida facilities are outsourced to professional transcription services.
+The vast majority of reports for the New York facilities are transcribed by HMCA personnel and the remainder are outsourced to professional transcription services.

-HMCA develops marketing programs and educational programs in an effort to establish and maintain referring physician relationships for our clients and Florida subsidiaries and to maximize reimbursement yields.
-HMCA also directs its marketing and educational efforts to managed care providers.
+HMCA develops marketing programs and educational programs in an effort to establish and maintain referring physician relationships for our clients and Florida subsidiaries.

 Managed care providers are an important factor in the diagnostic imaging industry.
 To further its position, HMCA is seeking to expand the imaging modalities offered at its managed and owned diagnostic imaging facilities.
-Three facilities in New York and four facilities in Florida have two or more MRI scanners.
+Three facilities in New York and five facilities in Florida have two or more MRI scanners.
 One facility in New York and two in Florida also perform x-rays.
-An additional MRI scanner is also being added to the Tallahassee, Florida site and should be completed by December 2018.
+A new facility managed by the Company is scheduled to be opened by the end of the second quarter of fiscal 2020 in Pembroke Pines, Florida, and a total of three additional scanners are scheduled to be added to the existing facilities, one in White Plains, New York, one in Islandia, New York and one in Ormond Beach, Florida.